 |Market order||A market order is a buy or sell order which is set to be executed immediately at the current market prices.
 It guarantees full execution but it does not guarantee a certain price.
 As long as there is supply from sellers and demand from buyers, market orders are filled.
 Market orders are used when execution is prioritized over the price.|

 Note that market order is filled at the best price available at the relevant time.
-And especially in fast-moving markets the price may be quite different from the last price quoted.
+Especially in fast-moving markets, the price may be quite different from the last price quoted.

-It is important to understand that your order may be processed in peaces (trades) meaning that your order may be acquired by a few or more opposite orders.
-Also, not full amount of your order may be processed since it is all based on supply/demand.
+It is important to understand that your order may be processed partially, meaning that your order may be matched by a few or more opposite orders.
+Also, not full amount of your order may be executed since it is all based on supply/demand.

 Makers and takers

 When you place an order that is immediately filled (like market order) you are a taker and you pay taker fee.
 Basically, you are taking out orders that are already on the market waiting to be matched (like limit orders).

 Meanwhile, when you place an order that doesn’t fill immediately (like a limit order), you are a maker.
 You make the market for takers.
 Usually, a maker fee is lower than taker fee.